skpha13/Atestat-Project/README.md

 # Unity game project

 ###  This repository is dedicated to first game project made in the unity Game Engine.
+This project was for my IT Certificate.